Peugeot to seek wage deal as slump threatens goals

 "We will need to launch negotiations on the competitiveness of the group," Chatillon said.

-The Peugeot CFO was speaking after reporting group revenue of 13.03 billion euros (11.12 billion pounds) for the first three months of 2013.
+The Peugeot CFO was speaking after reporting group revenue of 13.03 billion euros ($16.96 billion) for the first three months of 2013.